anh-bach/homework_Anh/README.md

 Requirement: Make a simple user list with usernames as sidebar and user infomation as card.

-Technologies used: `React and CSS3`.
+Technologies used: `React, axios and CSS3`.
+This simple app is done by using React, axios and CSS3.
+It's tested with React testing library and also responsive.

 ### Screenshot